Bills would govern gender identity policies in Iowa schools - NewsBreak

 Surrounded by school-choice advocates and private school students, Iowa Gov. Kim Reynolds signed an expansive private school education assistance bill into law Jan.
 24. The bill is the culmination of a 3-year effort and notches an early victory in the governor’s top legislative priorities of the session.
 All public...

-One step closer to giving voters a chance to amend constitution on line of succession

-Des Moines, Iowa — Giving Iowa voters a chance to clarify the line of succession at the top of state government is on the legislature’s docket again this year.
-In 2018 when then-Lieutenant Governor Kim Reynolds took over as governor, the state’s attorney general at the time said it appeared from his reading of the Iowa Constitution that Reynolds did not have authority to name Adam Gregg lieutenant governor.
-The House has approved a proposed amendment to Iowa’s Constitution making it clear new governors have the authority to appoint a new lieutenant governor.
-Critics like Representative Adam Zabner of Iowa City say the proposed amendment should include having at least 34 members of the Iowa Senate vote to confirm a new governor’s choice for the second highest position in state government.
+Giving Iowa voters a chance to clarify the line of succession at the top of state government is on the legislature’s docket again this year.
+In 2017 when then-Lieutenant Governor Kim Reynolds took over as governor, the state’s attorney general said it appeared from his reading of the Iowa Constitution that Reynolds did not have authority to name Adam Gregg lieutenant governor.
+The House has again approved a proposed amendment to Iowa’s Constitution making it clear new governors have the authority to appoint a new lieutenant governor.